mattischrome/console-blog/content/posts/album-digest-february-2011/index.md

 - Radiohead
 - Eleven
 title: Album Digest, February 2011
-heroImage: ../../assets/images/defaultHero.jpg
-description: "February, the shortest month, harbinger of such delights as Groundhog\
-  \ Day and Valentine\u2019s Day.
-Could"
 ---
 February, the shortest month, harbinger of such delights as Groundhog Day and Valentine’s Day.
 Could it possibly produce any good albums?
 Well the candidates are the eponymous début album by **James Blake**, _Zonoscope_ by **Cut/Copy**, _Let England Shake_ by **PJ Harvey** and _Smart Flesh_ by **The Low Anthem**.
 Furthermore, there was an unexpected bonus when [**Radiohead**](http://www.radiohead.com/deadairspace/) announced that their new album would be out and available to listen to this month too.